tonellotto/terrier-micro/README.md

 ## Pre-requisites

-[Elias-Fano compression for Terrier](https://github.com/tonellotto/terrier-ef) is required for testing purposes, but it is not explicitly required for using the Terrier Micro package.
+[Elias-Fano compression for Terrier](https://github.com/tonellotto/terrier-ef) is required for testing purposes or if you plan to use it in your experiments, but it is not explicitly required for using the Terrier Micro package.

 To install the Elias-Fano compression for Terrier package (version 1.5.1) on your local machine, please run the following commands.